Qwertuhh/weather_prediction_system/dev/completed.md

-# Completed Task
+# Completed Task ✔

 - 🧨🧨🧨 redesign of engine
 - `location__.csv` covention of column to change.

-- DashBoard Simply Done ✔
+- DashBoard Simply Done
+- arrow plotting done and fixing is also done